-In late October 2021, Chief Director Mr. Benjamin Kwasi Gyasi, representing the Ghanaian Ministry of Education, signed a Memorandum of Understanding with Senior Director of Programs Angie Thadani, representing the Luminos Fund.
+In late October 2021, Chief Director Mr. Benjamin Kwasi Gyasi, representing the Ghanaian Ministry of Education, signed a Memorandum of Understanding with former Senior Director of Programs Angie Thadani, representing the Luminos Fund.

 The Ministry of Education has endorsed the launch of Luminos’ catch-up education program for 1,500 out-of-school children in the Ashanti region in March 2022.

 The Ashanti region has the second largest population of primary-school-aged out-of-school children in the country but has received little support historically.